samdravitzki/samdravitzki/README.md

 * 🟡 = in progress
 * 🟢 = complete

-They say the first 10 games you make are not going to be good, this is is a place for me to learn and experiement and learn the kind of skills to make unique fun interactive things

 ## Simple snake 🟡
+### Brief
-I want to understand what it takes to publish a working interactive experiement, so I am going to begin really simple with an implementation of snake
+I want to understand what it takes to publish a working interactive experiement, so I am going to begin really simple with an implementation of snake and then try do something orginal with it

+### Scope
-The implementation of snake doesn't have to be anything special
+The implementation of snake doesn't have to be anything special but there has to be some kind of original twist

 ### TODO
 - [x] Snack self collisions
-- [ ] Track score
+- [x] Track score
 - [ ] Increase the speed when snack is eaten
 - [ ] Hide the snake game somewhere in the page
+- [ ] Come up with some kind of orginal idea

 ## Bugs
 - [ ] appears to be a little lag when the snake is about to eat the snack